 Masterson fondly recalls Norwood’s “great spirit” in the studio, but it was the great company that propelled the album over the top.
 It was a family affair, as Norwood’s wife Carrie sang background vocals.
 “Carrie has sung with me on every release I’ve ever put out, and always makes me sound better than I am,” the proud husband says.
 “You can hear the way her voice blends so beautifully with mine on the single ‘Longshot’.”

 That harmony helped make the album the searing summer song set that Americana, folk and alternative country fans will all love, and also helped Norwood heal.

 “I don’t know what it was about becoming a father and holding my daughter for the first time, but I realized I needed to take a chance and give these songs a real shot at being heard,” he says.
 The road behind him was rocky, and the road ahead may have its challenges, but thanks to his talents and the team around him, Chris knows “It’s Gonna Be Alright.”

-“Longshot” will be out on State Fair Records on Friday, Aug.
-11.
+“Longshot” is out NOW on State Fair Records.